json-bateman/watchma/action-plan.md

     - [ ] Submit button to submit choices
     - [ ] View results!

+- side quests
+    - [ ] Figure out if there's a way to remove javascript for setting theme on page load in Layout
+    - [ ] If there is, whole page can be replaced with SSE

 - stretch goals
     - [ ] Generate a tournament bracket